 Benjamin Chinnappan, President & Executive Director

-Benjamin Chinnappan has devoted his life to serving India’s poor.
-He established Dalit Solidarity, Inc. to promote justice and equality for all Indians, working toward the realization of his dream of a “caste-less” Indian society.
+Benjamin Chinnappan has devoted his life to serving India's poor.
+He established Dalit Solidarity to promote justice and equality for all Indians, working toward the realization of his dream of a "caste-less" Indian society.

-Donna is a director in the Tax Department at Boyer & Ritter where she provides tax consulting services for a variety of clients.
-She has over twenty years of experience in public accounting and ten years of experience in the private practice of law.
-She has extensive experience in estate planning and administration, individual taxation, fiduciary taxation, non-profit entity taxation, and representation of taxpayers before the Internal Revenue Service.
-Donna is a member of the Pennsylvania Institute of Certified Public Accountants (PICPA), the American Institute of Certified Public Accountants (AICPA), the Pennsylvania Bar Association (PBA), the Estate Planning Council of Central Pennsylvania and serves on the board of the Estate Planning Council of Cumberland County.
+Donna is a director in the Tax Department at Boyer & Ritter, LLC, a top 300 regional public accounting firm in central Pennsylvania, where she provides tax consulting services for a variety of clients.
+She has over thirty years of experience in public accounting and ten years of experience in the private practice of law.
+She has extensive experience in many tax specialty areas, including estate planning and administration, individual taxation, and fiduciary taxation; however, a large portion of her practice is focused on non-profit entity taxation.
+Donna is a member of the Pennsylvania Institute of Certified Public Accountants (PICPA), the American Institute of Certified Public Accountants (AICPA), the Pennsylvania Bar Association (PBA), and the Estate Planning Council of Central Pennsylvania.
 She is admitted to practice before the Pennsylvania Supreme Court and the U.S. Tax Court.

 William Parker, Director